Fully Analytic Nuclear Gradients for the Bethe--Salpeter Equation

-Following the analysis of excited-state geometrical changes, we compare absorption, fluorescence, and adiabatic transition energies computed with the various BSE@$GW$ variants, based on the optimized structures presented in Sec.~\ref{sec:ExcitedStateGeometries}.
+\textbf{Excited-state energies:} Following the analysis of excited-state geometrical changes, we compare absorption, fluorescence, and adiabatic transition energies computed with the various BSE@$GW$ variants, based on the optimized structures presented.
 Reference CC3 transition energies are taken from Ref.~\citenum{loos2019chemically} [CCSDR(3)/def2-TZVPP geometries].
 Furthermore, we compute BSE@$GW$ vertical transition energies using the BHLYP [$50\%$ of B88 exchange, \cite{beck1988} $50\%$ of HF exchange, and $100\%$ of LYP correlation \cite{lee1988development}] exchange--correlation functional [BSE@$GW$@BHLYP] as an alternative mean-field starting point for BSE@$GW$ single-point calculations.
 The ground-state energy functional $E_0$ in this case is Eq.~\eqref{eq:plasmon} for BSE@$GW$ and BSE$_\TDA$@$GW$, whereas BSE@$GW_\TDA$ and BSE$_\TDA$@$GW_\TDA$ use $E_0 = E_0^\text{BHLYP}$.

 The deviations in the absorption and fluorescence transition energies are displayed in Fig.~\ref{fig:BSE_Abs_Fluo_Energies}.
+Additional comparison between BSE@$GW$@BHLYP and TDDFT@BHLYP transition energies is provided in the SI Sec.~IV.
 All HF-based variants mostly overestimate, whereas the BHLYP-based BSE@$GW$ variants underestimate transition energies relative to the CC3 reference.
-For both mean-field starting points, only a small difference between BSE and BSE$_\TDA$ is observed, similar to the influence of the TDA on geometrical parameters (see Sec.~\ref{sec:ExcitedStateGeometries}).
+For both mean-field starting points, only a small difference between BSE and BSE$_\TDA$ is observed, similar to the influence of the TDA on geometrical parameters.

 The mean absolute errors (MAEs) for the absorption and fluorescence transition energies are $0.82(0.86)/0.71(0.78)$ eV for BSE@$GW$@HF and $0.35(0.30)/0.33(0.24)$ eV for BSE@$GW$@BHLYP, with the value in parentheses denoting the MAEs for BSE$_\TDA$.
 Applying the TDA to the screened Coulomb interaction increases the deviations, yielding MAEs of $0.94(0.97)/0.87(0.94)$ eV for BSE@$GW_\TDA$@HF and $0.61(0.56)/0.56(0.49)$ eV for BSE@$GW_\TDA$@BHLYP.
 These trends are also reflected in the adiabatic transition energies, shown in Fig.~\ref{fig:BSE_Abdia_Energies}.
 Specifically, the BSE@$GW$@HF/BSE@$GW_\TDA$@HF and BSE@$GW$@BHLYP/BSE@$GW_\TDA$@BHLYP approaches yield MAEs of $0.77(0.83)/0.96(1.01)$ eV and $0.30(0.23)/0.57(0.52)$ eV, respectively.